billthefarmer/blog/editor/content/using/highlight-syntax.md

 ![Syntax](images/Editor-syntax.png)

-If the current open file is a C, C++, Objective C, Go, Java, Javascript, Python, Shell script, Swift, CSS, HTML or Markdown file, the keywords, classes comments, strings, etc will be highlighted.
+If the current open file is a C, C++, Objective C, Go, Java, Javascript, Python, Shell script, Swift, CSS, HTML, [Emacs Org][2] or Markdown file, the keywords, classes comments, strings, etc will be highlighted.

 ### Selection
 The type of highlighting is selected by file extension.
 Files with